endo-do/Table-Class-Python/README.md

 ### Get Content:

-- The functions 'get_col', 'get_row' and 'get_content' are used to get content from the Table
+- The functions 'get_column', 'get_row' and 'get_content' are used to get content from the Table

-- 'get_col' and 'get_row' each have 'index' as an argument
+- 'get_column' and 'get_row' each have 'index' as an argument

 - 'get_content' returns the whole table without the headers and doesnt need an argument

-- E.g. get_col(4) would return the fifth column
+- E.g. get_column(4) would return the fifth column

 ### Headers: